SALT LAKE CITY, UTAH - March 30, 2022

 The COVID-19 pandemic has created many challenges in school systems across the country and TNTP has worked to meet the growing need for support.
 During TNTP’s 2021 Fiscal Year, the organization supported over 500 school systems nationwide, reaching 7.7 million students.
 Their impact expands even beyond that, and it’s estimated that their total reach during that time was over 8,000 school systems and 27.7 million students.

 Due to widespread lost instructional time, TNTP has focused on learning acceleration efforts for the 2020-21 and 2021-22 school years.
-They continue to update and release resources like their , including (May 2021), to create long-term strategic planning and support all students.
+They continue to update and release resources like their COVID-19 School Response Toolkit, including Learning Acceleration for All: Planning for the Next Three to Five Years (May 2021), to create long-term strategic planning and support all students.
 To promote education equality, this is especially important for students of color, low-income backgrounds, multi-lingual learners, and students with learning and thinking differences.

 Supplemental Health Care is dedicated to creating more equality in the classroom so that all students can learn.
 The company is excited to partner with an organization like TNTP to expand the reach of exceptional teachers and promote effective school systems.